 There are a great number of small variants on the Quicksort scheme and the best way to understand them for an aspiring computer scientist is to code them up, sprinkle them with diagnostic print statements and run them on examples.
-There are good reasons for using the median11 of the mid point and two others as the pivot at each stage, and for using recursion only on partitions larger than a preset threshold.
+There are good reasons for using the median17 of the mid point and two others as the pivot at each stage, and for using recursion only on partitions larger than a preset threshold.
 When the region is small enough, Insertion sort may be used instead of recursing down.
 A less intuitive but probably more economical arrangement is for Quicksort just to return (without sorting) when the region is smaller than a threshold; then one runs Insertion sort over the messy array produced by the truncated Quicksort.

-Justify why this might not be as stupid as it may sound at first.
+Justify why running Insertion sort over the messy array produced by the truncated Quicksort might not be as stupid as it may sound at first.
 How should the threshold be chosen?